Updated on January 18th, 2023 by Nathan Parsh

 Most investors hesitate to invest in high-yield stocks, fearing that a dividend cut may be just around the corner.
 Indeed, in some cases, a high yield signals that the dividend is at risk of being cut whenever the next downturn shows up.

-However, some stocks offer a generous dividend with a wide margin of safety.
+However, some stocks offer a generous dividends with a wide margin of safety.

-With this in mind, we created a full list of high dividend stocks.
+With this in mind, we created a complete list of high-dividend stocks.

-You can download your free full list of all high dividend stocks with 5%+ yields (along with important financial metrics such as dividend yield and payout ratio) by clicking on the link below:
+You can download your free complete list of all high dividend stocks with 5%+ yields (along with important financial metrics such as dividend yield and payout ratio) by clicking on the link below:

-Dow Inc. (DOW) is currently offering a well-covered 4.4% dividend.
-In this article, we will analyze Dow’s business, growth prospects, and dividend safety.
+Dow Inc. (DOW) is currently offering a well-covered 4.8% dividend.
+This article will analyze Dow’s business, growth prospects, and dividend safety.

 Dow Inc. is a standalone company that was spun off from its former parent, DowDuPont, in 2019.
 DowDuPont has broken into three publicly traded, standalone companies, with the former Materials Science business being the new Dow.

 Due to its sensitivity to the underlying economic conditions, Dow was hurt by the coronavirus crisis in 2020 and saw its earnings per share plunge 52% in that year.
 However, thanks to the strong recovery of the global economy from the pandemic, Dow has fully recovered from the health crisis.